spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202204.0/marketplace-merchant-custom-prices-feature-integration.md

 1. Log in to the Merchant Portal with a merchant that has at least one merchant relationship and product offer.
 2. Open any product that has a product offer.
-3. Make sure that the Prices table does not contain product offer prices for both: abstract and concrete products.
+3. Make sure that the Prices table does not contain product offer prices for both abstract and concrete products.

 {% endinfo_block %}